Isolation mechanisms for high-speed packet-processing pipelines: The case for isolation

 \subsection{Requirements for isolation mechanisms}

-Based on these use cases, we sought isolation mechanisms that met the requirements laid out below.
-The first 3 define isolation, while the next 3 specify additional requirements.
+For the rest of this paper, we will use the term module to refer to a packet-processing program that must be isolated from other such programs, regardless of whether the modules belong to different mutually distrustful tenants or to a single network operator.
+Importantly, modules can not call each other like functions, but are intended to isolate different pieces of functionality from each other---similar to processes.
+Based on our use cases above (\S\ref{ssec:usecases}), we want an inter-module isolation mechanisms that meet the requirements below:

-\begin{CompactEnumerate} \item \textbf{Behavior isolation.} The behavior of one module must not affect the behavior (i.e., input, output, computation and internal state) of another module.
+\begin{CompactEnumerate} \item \textbf{Behavior isolation.} The behavior of one module must not affect the behavior (i.e., input, output, computation and internal state) of another.
 This would prevent a faulty or malicious module from adversely affecting other modules.
-Further, one module should not be able to inspect the behavior of another module. \item \textbf{Resource isolation.} A switch/NIC pipeline has multiple resources, e.g., SRAM for exact matching, TCAM for ternary matching, and containers for packet fields.
+Further, one module should not be able to inspect the behavior of another module. \item \textbf{Resource isolation.} A switch/NIC pipeline has multiple resources, e.g., static random-access memory (SRAM) for exact matching and ternary content-addressable memory (TCAM) for ternary matching.
 Each module should be able to access only its assigned subset of the pipeline's resources and no more.
 It should also be possible to allocate each resource independent of other resources.
-For instance, a congestion-control algorithm may need many containers for temporary results because it is compute-heavy; a routing module may need significant TCAM for routing tables. \item \textbf{Performance isolation.} Each module should stay within its allotted ingress packets per second and bits per second rates.
+For example, an in-network caching module may need large amounts of stateful memory~\cite{netcache} for its caches, but a routing module may need significant TCAM for routing tables. \item \textbf{Performance isolation.} Each module should stay within its allotted ingress packets per second and bits per second rates.
 One module's behavior should not affect the throughput and latency of another module. \item \textbf{Lightweight.} The isolation mechanisms themselves must have low overhead so that their presence does not significantly degrade the high performance of the underlying network device.
-In addition, the extra hardware consumed by these mechanisms must be small. \item \textbf{Rapid reconfiguration.} If a module is reconfigured with new packet-processing logic, the reconfiguration process should be quick. \item \textbf{No disruption.} If a module is reconfigured, it must not disrupt the behavior of other unchanged modules. \end{CompactEnumerate}
+In addition, the extra hardware consumed by these mechanisms must be small. \item \textbf{Rapid reconfiguration.} If a module is reconfigured with new packet-processing logic, the reconfiguration process should be quick. \item \textbf{No disruption.} If a module is reconfigured, it must not disrupt the behavior of other unchanged modules---especially important in a multi-tenant environment~\cite{prism}. \end{CompactEnumerate}